sass/sass/proposal/color-4-new-spaces.md

   rgb($red, $green, $blue, $alpha: 1)
   ```

+  * If any argument is an unquoted string that's case-insensitively equal to
+    'none', throw an error.

+    > Missing channels are not allowed in legacy syntax.

   * If any argument is a [special number], return a plain CSS function
     string with the name `"rgb"` and the arguments `$red`, `$green`, `$blue`,
     and `$alpha`.

+  * If `$red`, `$green`, and `$blue` are not all numbers with the same units,
+    throw an error.

+    > Mixing unitless numbers with percentages is not allowed in legacy syntax.

   * If `$alpha` is not a number, throw an error.